|Earliest known ancestors of Group 8|

 USA Group 8 originated in Virginia

-Of the four USA testees in Group 8, two are descendants of Robert Chandler born c 1775 in what is now Surry or Rockingham County, North Carolina.
+Of the seventeen USA testees in Group 8, two are descendants of Robert Chandler born c 1775 in what is now Surry or Rockingham County, North Carolina.
 Robert, who died about 1848/49 in Carroll County, may have also spent time in Randolph County at some time during his life.

 Robert Chandler is first found in Rockingham County in the 1800 Census and again in 1820.
 Property transactions and the 1810 census indicate that he also resided in the adjacent township in Stokes County, North Carolina.
 In turn, both these townships adjoin the state line with Patrick County, Virginia.
 Further complicating the situation is the fact that Stokes County was part of Surry County, North Carolina, until 1789.

-Group 8 member Charles Thomas (Tom) Chandler, testee #26107, is the brother of CFA vice-president Jacqueline Chandler Cahoon.
+Group 8 member Charles Thomas (Tom) Chandler, testee #26107, is the brother of then CFA vice-president Jacqueline Chandler Cahoon.
 Tom (and Jacqueline) and Lon A. Chandler, #24275, are descendants of Robert born c 1775.
 Lon is a descendant of Robert’s first wife, Judith, while Tom and Jacqueline descend through Robert’s second wife, Elizabeth.

 Lon Chandler and Tom Chandler have a 36/37 DNA match, the mismatch being on marker 607.